Palisade Peaches: Delicious Colorado History

 Where to Find Palisade Peaches

 During harvest season, you’ll find Palisade Peaches pretty much everywhere you look.
-Roadside stands, typically under tents with distinctive signs proclaiming PALISADE PEACHES, can be found everywhere from empty parking lots to beside gas stations to the side of a country road.
+Roadside stands, typically under tents with distinctive signs proclaiming PALISADE PEACHES, can be found everywhere, from empty parking lots to beside gas stations to the side of a country road.
 You can also hit up your local farmer’s market, where you’ll most likely find at least one vendor hawking these delicious local fruits.
-And if all else fails, most Colorado grocery stores feature Palisade Peaches during the summer in their produce section, usually front and center so you’ll have no trouble finding them.
+And if all else fails, most Colorado grocery stores feature Palisade Peaches during the summer in their produce section, usually front and center, so you’ll have no trouble finding them.

 Picking the Perfect Palisade Peach

-Peaches are ripest when they start to get a little soft—there should be some give to the flesh, but make sure you’re not squeezing too hard or you could bruise the fruit.
+Peaches are ripest when they start to get a little soft—there should be some give to the flesh, but make sure you’re not squeezing too hard, or you could bruise the fruit.
 A ripe peach is generally also very round, shouldn’t have any green tones left to its color, and might be giving off a faint, sweet aroma.
 If you find your peach isn’t quite ripe yet, that’s okay!
 Peaches will continue to ripen once you bring them home.
-Just place them on the counter away from direct sunlight, separated if you can, and resting on their shoulders as opposed to on their bottoms.
+Just place them on the counter away from direct sunlight, resting on their shoulders as opposed to on their bottoms.
 They should ripen up beautifully within a couple of days.
 You can also slow the ripening process by keeping your peaches in the fridge.

 In a perfect world, we’d all have the opportunity to visit a Palisade Peach farm, wander through the orchards, and pick our own peaches.
 Local orchards like Green Acres U-Pick, Fruit Basket Orchards, and Green Barn Fruit Co. usually offer U-Pick experiences for peaches, berries, apples, lavender, and veggies.
 That being said, even if you’re not taking fruit right off the tree, there’s more than one way to pick the perfect peach.

-Seconds and thirds are a fruit that doesn’t quite meet the standard—maybe it’s overripe, undersized, bruised, cracked, discolored, or just does look perfect.
+First of all, decide what you’re using your peaches for.
+If you’re looking to bite into a juicy peach as a snack, you’ll want to buy your peaches at a grocery store, or buy what are called “firsts” at a farmer’s market or fruit stand.
+Firsts are the best of the best—the ripest, prettiest, best-for-fresh-eating fruit the farmer has.
+They’re also the most expensive, so if you’re looking to use your peaches to make a cobbler, jam, or other products that don’t require the fruit to be completely intact.
+You might want to consider asking the farmer or stand worker about “seconds” or even “thirds.”
+Seconds and thirds are a fruit that doesn’t quite meet the standard—maybe it’s overripe, undersized, bruised, cracked, discolored, or just doesn't look perfect.
 For whatever reason, it’s not ideal for eating fresh, but this doesn’t mean it’s useless.
 Seconds and thirds are often just as delicious for eating as firsts, and what’s more, they are usually great (and sometimes even better!) for baking, cooking, dehydrating, juicing, blending into smoothies, or even fermenting if peach wine is your thing.
 As a bonus, you can usually get them at a discounted price!
 A word to the wise, though—seconds and thirds usually end up getting scooped up in bulk pretty early in the day by those in the know, so if you’re looking to snag some from the farmer’s market or fruit stand, then set your alarm and get there early before they run out!

 By Emily Krempholtz